microsoft/teams-ai/js/samples/04.ai-apps/i.teamsChefBot-streaming/README.md

 # Microsoft Teams Conversational Bot with AI: Teams Chef

-This is a conversational bot for Microsoft Teams that thinks it's a Chef to help you cook apps using the Teams AI Library.
+This is a conversational streaming bot for Microsoft Teams that thinks it's a Chef to help you cook apps using the Teams AI Library.
 The bot uses the `gpt-4o` model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->